koenrane/KR-new-site/content/actadd-steering-language-models-without-optimization.md

 The method's new name is "activation addition" (ActAdd), replacing the more assumption-laden "algebraic value editing."

-We ran some new experiments to test ActAdd more systematically and go beyond the striking text samples in the original post and tested against more standardised benchmarks.
+We ran some new experiments to test ActAdd more systematically and go beyond the striking text samples in the original post and tested against more standardized benchmarks.
 We use [OpenWebText](https://paperswithcode.com/dataset/openwebtext) (a recreation of OpenAI's large, somewhat quality-filtered WebText dataset) and [LAMA-ConceptNet](https://aclanthology.org/D19-1250.pdf) (a simple factual recall benchmark).

 ### 1\.
 Activation additions preserve perplexity on OpenWebText

 Does ActAdd increase the probability of the model outputting tokens related to the steering vector?
 Does performance improve as the \[relevance of test documents to the steering vector\] increases?
 Yes:

 ![](https://assets.turntrout.com/static/images/posts/zl8l3jvbhmw8g7zeyhbl.avif)
-<br/>Figure: We use the wedding steering vector for this, but the result generalises.
+<br/>Figure: We use the wedding steering vector for this, but the result generalizes.

 ### 2\.
 Activation addition boosts wedding-related word counts